 Coleman House is in Northborough, Massachusetts.
 This city has 14,155 people.
-With an overall rating of B, this is a good facility.
-You could certainly do much worse than this place.
-We were also pleased to find that this facility did not have any weak links in any of the major categories.
-Additional information about its category grades is available below.
+We awarded this facility an B+ overall grade, ranking it in the top third of all facilities in the country.
+You can definitely do much worse than this place.
+Fortunately, this facility didn't have any bad scores in any of the four major categories.
+More information about these categories can be found below.

 Coleman House